Yrahcaz7/The-Septenary-Forest/docs/challenges.md

 - `rewardEffect()`: **optional**.
 A function that calculates and returns the current values of any bonuses from the reward.
 Can return a value or an object containing multiple values.
 Can use basic HTML.

 - `rewardDisplay()`: **optional**.
 A function that returns a display of the current effects of the reward with formatting.
-Default behavior is to just display the a number appropriately formatted.
+Default behavior is to just display the number appropriately formatted.
+(Additional feature: Can have an argument `eff`, which holds the current reward effect of the challenge.)

 - `fullDisplay()`: **OVERRIDE**.
 Overrides the other displays and descriptions, and lets you set the full text for the challenge.
 Can use basic HTML.